mrazomej/phd/docs/src/chapter_05/section_09_empirical_fixes.md

 experimental channel capacity with a fixed slope of 1.
-The intercept of this regression, -0.56 bits, indicates the systematic deviation we expect should explain the difference between our model and the data. [@Fig:ch5_fig34] shows the comparison between the original predictions shown in (A) and the resulting predictions with this shift.
+The intercept of this regression, -0.56 bits, indicates the systematic deviation we expect should explain the difference between our model and the data. [@Fig:ch5_fig34] shows the comparison between the original predictions shown in [@Fig:ch5_fig05](A) and the resulting predictions with this shift.
 Other than the data with zero channel capacity, this shift is able to correct the systematic deviation for all data.
 We therefore conclude that our model ends up underestimating the experimentally determined channel capacity by a constant amount of 0.43 bits.

 ![**Additive correction factor for channel capacity.** Solid lines represent the